 I do love to take events from my past and use them as inspiration for a story and I will write about what inspired each story next time.

-In the meantime if you enjoy reading the extract above and would like to get yourself a copy click the link below.
+In the meantime you can enjoy reading an extract and get yourself a copy click the link below.

 The Last Hut by Diane Corriette